How do you seal wallpaper on furniture

 4. For added durability, consider applying a second or third coat after the first one has dried completely.

-See also How to add furniture in chief architect
+See also How to clean rosewood furniture

 Lastly, clean tools immediately after use with warm, soapy water if the sealant is water-based, or with the appropriate solvent for oil-based products.
 This ensures longevity of your implements for future projects.